phmullins/awesome-macos/readme.md

 ## Terminal
 *Awesome command-line tools*

+* [Black Screen](https://github.com/vshatskyi/black-screen) - A terminal emulator for the 21st century.
 * [Homebrew](http://brew.sh/) - The missing package manager for MacOS.
 * [iTerm 2](https://iterm2.com/) - iTerm2 is a replacement for Terminal and the successor to iTerm.
 * [PowerShell](https://github.com/PowerShell/PowerShell) - Microsoft PowerShell for MacOS!